-Green lid bins
+Green lid bins - food and garden waste

 An optional user-pays service is available for businesses and multi-unit blocks in some areas (and rural areas if you're on a collection route).

 This is a weekly service for all your food and garden waste.

 - Bins are collected every week (if available in your area)

 - Extra green bins can be requested (additional cost)

 To make a request or find out more, call 02 6670 2400 or email firstname.lastname@example.org.

 No plastic or biodegradable bags in green bins.

 Organics are brought to the Tweed Organics Processing Facility at Stotts Creek Resource Recovery Centre.
 It is pre-sorted, then processed on site.